EVP_BytesToKey - password based encryption routine

-Increasing the count parameter slows down the algorithm which makes it harder for an attacker to peform a brute force attack using a large number of candidate passwords.
+Increasing the count parameter slows down the algorithm which makes it harder for an attacker to perform a brute force attack using a large number of candidate passwords.

 If the total key and IV length is less than the digest length and MD5 is used then the derivation algorithm is compatible with PKCS#5 v1.5 otherwise a non standard extension is used to derive the extra data.

-Newer applications should use more standard algorithms such as PBKDF2 as defined in PKCS#5v2.1 for key derivation.
+Newer applications should use a more modern algorithm such as PBKDF2 as defined in PKCS#5v2.1 and provided by PKCS5_PBKDF2_HMAC.

 The key and IV is derived by concatenating D_1, D_2, etc until enough data is available for the key and IV.
 D_i is defined as:

 D_i = HASH^count(D_(i-1) || data || salt)